HarshCasper/Rotten-Scripts/Python/PDF_Reader/README.md

 ## Setup instructions and Guidelines

-1. Install Python 3.x (recommended) from <a href="https://www.python.org/downloads/">here</a>
-2. Download this repository as zip and extract.
+1. Download this repository as zip and extract.
-3. Install the dependencies required for this script from `requirements.txt` file.
+2. Install the dependencies required for this script from `requirements.txt` file.
    By executing the following code:
    ```
    pip install -r requirements.txt
    ```
-4. Execute the code in a python editor.
+3. Execute the code in a python editor.
-5. Have fun!!
+4. Have fun!!

 The script has proper comments which should be followed.
 The script is easy to use.